 - The homework is assigned using MyMathLab to provide you with valuable online resources and immediate feedback.
 Work on the homework assignments weekly following the calendar on the course website.
 The due date for each homework assignment is posted on MyMathLab and in the class calendar.
 You are responsible for knowing which assignment is due when and complete the assignment before the due date.
 You must complete each homework assignment by the due date.
 Otherwise, you will receive a zero.
-There will be no extensions or make-up to any of the homework assignments under any circumstances.
-If you wait until the due day to work on the assignments and the mylab system is closed for maintenance on that day, you will NOT get an extension. - I do understand that unforeseeable events can occur; hence, your lowest 3 homework scores will be dropped when grade is calculated.
+There will be no extensions or make-up to any of the homework assignments under ANY circumstance.
+This is absolutely non-negotiable. - I do understand that unforeseeable events can occur; hence, your lowest 3 homework scores will be dropped when grade is calculated.
 Moreover, see the section on Extra Credit. - In general, there are 4 sets of homework.
 The first set consists of all the assignments on the sections that Test 1 covers, the second set consists of all the assignments on the sections that Test 2 covers, and so on.
-The last set consists of all the remaining assignments after Test 3.
-Each homework assignment typically has a Media part and a Question part.
-I strongly recommend you watch the videos and skim through the reading material rather than clicking through the links quickly.
-The Media part will help deepen your understanding and prepare you for the questions to come.
-Typically, the first few questions in the Question part also have you watch a video and solve a problem related to the video.
-The remaining questions will have you solve problems related to the material of that section.
-There are multiple ways you can get help from MyLab if you get stuck. - The only way to learn mathematics is to DO mathematics.
+The last set consists of all the remaining assignments after Test 3. - The only way to learn mathematics is to DO mathematics.
 The homework is designed to help you understand the essential material and develop your problem solving skills.
 There will be many important extensions of concepts and techniques and many types of problems that are covered in the homework assignments.
-Therefore, the key to keep up with the fast pace of the course and do well in exams is to constantly practice solving homework problems and understand all the steps, concepts, definitions and results involved in their solutions. - Visit my office during office hours or visit the MAC center or any LSC tutoring center for help with homework problems when you get stuck. - In addition to my office hours on campus, I will hold virtual office hour every Friday night from 7 to 8:30pm.
-You can join my virtual office hour by using the link lonestar.webex.com/meet/vindang - I reserve the right to drop you if you have 4 zeros on your homework assignments.
+Therefore, the key to keep up with the fast pace of the course and do well in exams is to constantly practice solving homework problems and understand all the steps, concepts, definitions and results involved in their solutions. - Visit my office during office hours or visit the MAC center or any LSC tutoring center for help with homework problems when you get stuck. - In addition to my office hours on campus, I can hold virtual office hour Friday evening from 5 to 6pm if you need help.
+Please email me to make an appointment if you need to.
+We will meet via Lone Star WebEx and the link is lonestar.webex.com/meet/vindang - I reserve the right to drop you if you have 4 zeros on your homework assignments.